 Mickey Gabbett, competing in historic motorsport both at home and abroad for more than twenty years, has been involved with running events for nearly as many years.
 Mickey has a unique access to many of Irelands stately homes, and we will be visiting these venues for tests and coffee breaks.

 Michael Jackson, has been competing since the early seventies, and organising events for the last twenty years.
-Has served as Clerk of the Course for The TDC Retro rally, and is currently Clerk of the Course for the Gordon Bennett International rally.
+Has served as Clerk of the Course for The TDC Retro rally and, more recently, for the Gordon Bennett International rally.

 Shane Houlihan, competing in vintage events world wide, is a highly experienced competitor and has acted as an ambassador for early motorsport in Ireland.
-Currently President of the Irish Vintage and Veteran Car Club, Shane has been organising and running events for early cars for a number of years.
+A Past-President of the Irish Vintage and Veteran Car Club, Shane has been organising and running events for early cars for a number of years.

 Background to our name